-- \rightarrow Candidates should consult with their University Program Supervisor and inform their the School of Education advisor of the situation.
-Considering that there is an unavoidable power difference between the candidate and the Cooperating Teacher, candidates are encouraged to rely on their University Program Supervisor to navigate these conversations.
-Everyone should have open and transparent dialogue about inaccuracies in three-way collaborative meetings. - → When necessary, the University Program Supervisor may increase the number of threeway meetings to assure the relationship between the candidates and the Cooperating Teacher is not ruptured.
-At no point should the candidates try to report their dissatisfaction in their Cooperating Teacher to the principal or school district.
+→ Candidates should consult with their University Program Supervisor and inform the School of Education of the situation.
+Considering that there is an unavoidable power difference between the candidate and the Mentor Teacher, candidates are encouraged to rely on their University Program Supervisor to navigate these conversations.
+Everyone should have open and transparent dialogue about inaccuries in three-way collaborative meetings. → When necessary, the University Program Supervisor may increase the number of threeway meetings to assure the relationship between the candidates and the Mentor Teacher is not ruptured.

-Role of Cooperating Teachers
+Role of Mentor Teachers

-The impact of Cooperating Teachers on the candidates is immense.
-Cooperating Teachers play a critical role in demonstrating teaching skills, providing a classroom for the candidates to have tangible teaching practice, and facilitating learning experiences that the candidate will reflect on frequently in their career.
+The impact of Mentor Teachers on the candidates is immense.
+Mentor Teachers play a critical role in demonstrating teaching skills, providing a classroom for the candidates to have tangible teaching practice, and facilitating learning experiences that the candidate will reflect on frequently in their career.

-Cooperating Teachers will work with the candidate to develop lesson plans, engage with all students, provide instruction to students with disabilities, and network within the school, etc.
+Mentor Teachers will work with the candidate to develop lesson plans, engage with all students, provide instruction to students with disabilities, and network within the school, etc.

-The suggested schedule in this handbook is meant to give structure to the Cooperating Teacher and candidate.
+The suggested schedule in this handbook is meant to give structure to the Mentor Teacher and candidate.
 Adjustments can be made to the schedule based on individual needs and to best support the candidate's progression into solo teaching.

-The following sections provide expectations and suggestions for Cooperating Teachers and their duties while supervising the candidate during student teaching, articulated by the School of Education.
+The following sections provide expectations and suggestions for Mentor Teachers and their duties while supervising the candidate during the residency, articulated by the School of Education.

 - 1. Provide daily guidance and feedback to the candidate.
 The candidates should be transparently told what their strengths and areas of growth are. - 2.
 Provide support in lesson plan development and implementation.
-Clear expectations should be set on how the candidate should share their lesson plans with their Cooperating Teacher and what deadlines they should meet. - 3.
+Clear expectations should be set on how the candidate should share their lesson plans with their Mentor Teacher and what deadlines they should meet. - 3.
 Provide guidance related to life-long learning process, self-reflective skills, critical-thinking skills, ethical-decision making skills, and overall professional development. - 4.
-Support the candidate in setting teaching goals.

-Participate in meetings with the candidate.
-During these meetings provide verbal feedback to the candidate to document on the Progress Check Forms.

-- 5. Provide general support for CalTPA exams where appropriate.
-Guidance for this is also provided by the candidate's Seminar Instructor as well as the University of Redlands School of Education CalTPA Coordinators. - 6.
+Support the candidate in setting teaching goals. - 5.
+Participate in Progress Check meetings with the candidate.
+During these meetings provide verbal feedback to the candidate to document on the Progress Check Forms. - 6.
+Provide general support for CalTPA exams where appropriate.
+Guidance for this is also provided by the candidate's Seminar Instructor as well as the University of Redlands School of Education CalTPA Coordinators. - 7.
 Model difficult conversations for the candidate.
-This can include providing critical feedback for improvement, working with students with challenges, discussions with parents in conferences, and/or conversations with colleagues. - 7.
+This can include providing critical feedback for improvement, working with students with challenges, discussions with parents in conferences, and/or conversations with colleagues. - 8.
 Communicate with the University Program Supervisor if additional support is necessary for the candidate.
-If need be, collaborate with the University Program Supervisor and/or the School of Education on how to provide this support. - 8.
-Documenting strengths and areas of improvement during Progress Check and other information meetings.
-The candidate's changes and growth over the course of 14 weeks should be shared with them. - 9.
-Submit a final survey of the student teaching experience to the School of Education.
+If need be, collaborate with the University Program Supervisor and/or the School of Education on how to provide this support.

+- 9. Documenting strengths and areas of challenges during Progress Check and other information meetings.
+The candidate's changes and growth over the course of 14 weeks should be shared with them. - 10.
+Submit a final survey of the resident teaching experience to the School of Education.
 This survey will be submitted through an online link shared via email by the School of Education.

-The candidate will greatly benefit from the years of experience the Cooperating Teacher has to provide.
-Should the Cooperating Teacher have concerns or questions, they should first contact the candidate's University Program Supervisor.
-If the needs progress, Cooperating Teachers may contact the Office of Licensures and Credentialing: olc@redlands.edu
+The candidate will greatly benefit from the years of experience the Mentor Teacher has to provide.
+Should the Mentor Teacher have concerns or questions, they should first contact the candidate's University Program Supervisor.
+If the needs progress, Mentor Teachers may contact the Office of Licensures and Credentialing at olc@redlands.edu.